-Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Directorships Held by Director or Nominee for Director During Past 5 Years (2) Interested Director Joseph B. Alala, III, 45 Chief Executive Class III Chief Executive Member of Board of Officer, Director since Officer and President Governors of the Small President, and 2013; Term of Capitala Finance; Business Investor Chairman of the expires 2016. and Managing Partner Alliance; Serves on the Board of and Chief Investment boards of directors of Directors.
-Officer of Capitala some of our portfolio Investment Advisors. companies; and Member of Princeton University's Track & Field's Trustee Board.
-200101
+Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Directorships Held by Director or Nominee for Director During Past 5 Years (2) Interested Director Cl. f C) TT 36 1 65 1 6 Joseph B. Alala, III, 46 Chief Class III Chief Executive Officer, Member of Board of Executive Director President, and Chairman Governors of the Small Officer, since 2013; of the Board of Directors Business Investor President, Term expires of Capitala Finance; and Alliance; Serves on Board and 2016.
+Managing Partner and of Visitors of the Wake Chairman of Chief Investment Officer Forest School of Law; the Board of of Capitala Investment Serves on the boards of Directors.
+Advisors. directors of some of our portfolio companies; and Member of Princeton University's Track & Field's Trustee Board.